LAST REVIEWED Jul 05 2022 11 MIN READ

 A money market fund that aims to preserve capital and invest in dollar-denominated securities

 Low-cost 401(k) with transparent pricing

 Sign up for an affordable and easy-to-manage 401(k).

 CalSavers is better than nothing.
-But it lacks the flexibility and options that your employees deserve:
+But it may lack the flexibility and plan design options that your employees deserve:

 While CalSavers offers investment options, its funds only represent a fraction of the open market.

 CalSavers charges participants between 0.825% to 0.95% in asset-based fees.

 CalSavers offers a Roth IRA option, which for 2022, allows contributions up to $6,000 if you earn $129,000 or less per year ($204,000 if married filing jointly).
 You can also add catch-up contributions of $1,000 more—up to $7,000 in total—if you are age 50 or older.

 No. While CalSavers is an affordable, convenient way to handle retirement for your employees, it’s important to know that you have other options.
 There are many retirement providers out there, new and old, who offer a range of products, including retirement savings plans such as IRAs, 401(k)s, defined benefit pensions, and more.
 However, only a few retirement plans are custom-built around the needs of small-to-medium businesses.